 As long as the shell is solid and the engine pulls well, you can enjoy an ’02 on a modest budget.
 It’s more important to buy on condition than on model, although our favourite all-rounder is the tii – the injection gives it a stronger pull that you’ll really appreciate on the road.

-Values are generally still very affordable, with even the best saloon commanding around £10,000.
-Pay between £4000-£7000 for a decent runner, with £1500 the starting price for a resto project.
-The Touring has always been the value option, with the best coming in at around £7000.
+Values for the regular saloons are generally affordable, with a great saloon commanding around £13,000.
+Perfect restored examples or very low-mileage cars could command significantly more.
+Pay between £6000-£9000 for a decent runner, with £2000 the starting price for a restoration project.
+The Touring has always been the value option, with the best coming in at around £7500.